Canada saver: RRSP or TFSA first for retirement?

 A practical, retirement-first comparison for Canadians who can save consistently but are unsure whether their next dollar should go into an RRSP or a TFSA.

-• Lower income: TFSA-first framing (flexibility first; smaller or no "refund to reinvest")
+• Lower-surplus path: TFSA-first framing (flexibility first; little or no refund to reinvest)

-• Middle income: split framing (some RRSP use, some TFSA, and some refund reinvestment)
+• Middle-surplus path: split framing (some RRSP use, some TFSA, and some refund reinvestment)

 What the numbers show

-The simulator does not model Canadian tax rules directly, so the goal here is not to "prove" one wrapper is universally better.
+This comparison does not model Canadian tax rules directly, so the goal here is not to claim one account is universally better.
 Instead, it shows what retirement budget each path can support while still keeping a 60-month reserve.

 Quick variant comparison

 All figures are real (inflation-adjusted) Canadian dollars, i.e. think "today's money".
-The simulator tracks investable assets only; it does not count home equity.
+This comparison tracks investable assets only; it does not count home equity.

-Read the table as a guardrail check: Safe/mo is the model’s sustainable spending level that keeps a five-year reserve through age 90, after the one-off costs already listed in that variant.
+Read the table as a guardrail check: Safe/mo is the sustainable spending level in this scenario that keeps a five-year reserve through age 90, after the one-off costs already listed in that variant.

 One useful way to see what you are "buying" with contributions is interest earned by retirement: